silvestrue/silvestru-it/README.md

 ## Editing Content

-To start editing your site, you can use the Netlify CMS interface at `https://example.com/admin`, replacing `example.com` with your site's URL.
+To start editing your site, you can edit the included Markdown files.

 Alternatively, you can use the free on-page editing experience provided by the [Stackbit Studio](https://stackbit.com?utm_source=project-readme&utm_medium=referral&utm_campaign=user_themes).